delon1105/demo/readme.md

 # Guide to setup docker environment

+1. Login as root user by doing sudo bash or use sudo before each command
-1. Clone this repo in /opt directory.
+2. Clone this repo in /opt directory.
-2. Assuming, docker engine is installed, if not follow these steps:
+3. Assuming, docker engine is installed, if not follow these steps:

 # Install docker engine
 ```